Dimtemp/SCOMTraining/02-Agent-install.md

 ## Configuring Active Directory Integration
-Active Directory Integration creates a container in the domain root of Active Directory named OperationsManager, this is used by clients to determine the management group and management server with which they will communicate.
+Active Directory Integration enables domain member computers to automatically find a management server.
+It creates a container in the domain root of Active Directory named OperationsManager.
+This container is used by clients to determine the management group and management server with which they will communicate.

+### Preparing Active Directory
 1. In Active Directory, create a new global security group (e.g. ADIntegration) that contains the computer accounts belonging to the AD Assignment Resource Pool (LON-SV1).
 To view members of this resource pool, navigate to Administration -> Resource Pools, right-click AD Assignment Resource Pool, and choose View Resource Pool Members (this should contain all management servers in the management group by default).
-2. To create the container OpsMgr 2012 uses to store information for AD Integration, open a command prompt and change directory to %ProgramFiles%\Microsoft System Center 2012 R2\Operations Manager\Server.
+1. To create the container OpsMgr 2012 uses to store information for AD Integration, open a command prompt and change directory to %ProgramFiles%\Microsoft System Center 2019\Operations Manager\Server.
-Run the MOMADAdmin.exe program, passing it this information:
+Run the MOMADAdmin.exe program like this: **MOMADAdmin.exe OMGRP Adatum\ADIntegration Adatum\Administrator Adatum**
+1. The parameters are as follows:
-▶ Management group name: determine the management group name by opening the Operations Manager console and looking at the name of the management group, shown on the title of the console.
+  - Management group name.
+You can find the management group name by opening the Operations Manager console and looking at the name of the management group, shown on the title of the console.
-▶ MOMAdminSecurity group name: ADIntegrationGroup, this is the group created in step 1.
+  - MOMAdminSecurity group name: ADIntegrationGroup, this is the group created in the first step.
-▶ RunAs account name: Specify the account that is used for rules to run on the agent; determine this by navigating in the Operations Manager console to Administration -> Run As Configuration -> Accounts -> Type of Action Account.
+  - RunAs account name: Specify the account that is used for rules to run on the agent.
+You can find this by navigating in the Operations Manager console to **Administration -> Run As Configuration -> Accounts -> Type of Action Account**.
-▶ Domain in which to create the container.
+  - Domain in which to create the container.
-Example:
-MOMADAdmin.exe OMGRP Adatum\ADIntegration Adatum\Administrator Adatum
-A successful run of MOMADAdmin indicates it successfully created the container and added the appropriate security group to the container.
+1. A successful run of MOMADAdmin indicates it successfully created the container and added the appropriate security group to the container.

+### Configuring Operations Manager
-3. From the Administration pane, create rules for AD Integration that indicate which servers communicate with a given management server.
-Configure AD Integration per management server in Administration -> Device Management -> Management Servers by right-clicking a server and choosing Properties.
+1. From the Administration pane, create rules for AD Integration that indicate which servers communicate with a given management server.
+Configure AD Integration per management server in **Administration -> Device Management -> Management Servers** by right-clicking a server and choosing Properties.
 Click Add to start the Agent Assignment and Failover Wizard, which specifies the domain and defines the inclusion, exclusion, and failover criteria:
 ▶ Inclusion criteria: On the Inclusion criteria page, define those systems that will report to this management server.
 LDAP queries can be created based on a naming convention, or an OU or group membership.
 Use the * wildcard in this exercise.
 ▶ Exclusion criteria: On the Exclusion page, define any systems that will not report to this management server.
 This works similarly to the inclusion page; here you can write an LDAP query to exclude systems from reporting to this management server.
 Leave this step blank.